cblearn/cblearn/paper/supplementary.md

 ![\label{fig:deltaerror-per-algorithm_cblearn-all}](./images/deltaerror-per-algorithm_cblearn-all.pdf){width=45%}
 ![\label{fig:deltatime-per-algorithm_cblearn-all}](images/deltatime-per-algorithm_cblearn-all.pdf){width=45%}
 \begin{figure}
-\caption{The triplet error and runtime per estimator, relative to the overall performance on the respective datasets.
-A smaller error indicates that more triplets of the dataset could be represented accurately in the 2D embedding.
-Small lines show individual runs on the different datasets; the thick lines indicate the respective median performance.}
+\caption{The triplet error and runtime per estimator and dataset, relative to the mean error or the fastest run.
+Thin lines show runs on the different datasets; the thick lines indicate the respective median.
+With the exception of *STE*, all CPU algorithms are able to embed the triplets similarly well.
+There are just minor differences in the runtime of the CPU implementations.
+The GPU implementations are usually significantly slower on the data sets used.
+}
     \label{fig:performance-per-algorithm_cblearn}
 \end{figure}